lake-wg/edhoc/draft-ietf-lake-traces.md

 # Introduction

 EDHOC {{I-D.ietf-lake-edhoc}} is a lightweight authenticated key exchange protocol designed for highly constrained settings.
 This document contains annotated traces of EDHOC protocol runs, with input, output, and intermediate processing results to simplify testing of implementations.
+The traces have been verified by two independent implementations.

 ## Setup